zephyrproject-rtos/zephyr/doc/connectivity/canbus/isotp.rst

 road vehicles or the automotive domain.

-This transport protocol extends the limited payload data size for classical CAN (8 bytes) and CAN-FD (64 bytes) to theoretically four gigabytes.
+This transport protocol extends the limited payload data size for classical CAN (8 bytes) and CAN FD (64 bytes) to theoretically four gigabytes.
 Additionally, it adds a flow control mechanism to influence the sender's behavior.
 ISO-TP segments packets into small fragments depending on the payload size of the CAN frame.
 The header of those segments is called Protocol Control